giorgospan/Constraint-Programming/README.md

     Our **goal** is to find the optimal solution to the routing problem, i.e: a solution with the minimum overall travelled distance by the company's vehicles.

-    Note that customers' places are on a straight line, thus we make use Euclidean Distance.
+    Note that customers' places are on a straight line, thus we make use of Euclidean Distance.

-    * **hcvrp/6** : Matches on the 6th variable a list containing a list of customer-IDs for every vehicle.
-Those are the customers that the vehicle will visit during the shipping process.
+    * **hcvrp/6** : Matches on the "Solution" variable a list containing a list of customer-IDs for every vehicle.
+Those are the IDs of the customers that the vehicle will visit in that order during shipping process.
+Additionally, it matches "Cost" variable with the cost of the solution found.

+    * **Note**

+    Ideally, the optimal solution should be found.
+However, this is not always possible, at least in reasonable time.
+Thus, we pass "Timeout" to hcvrp/6 in order to abort searching for a better solution after the specified time interval.